11 Types of Butterflies in Maine

 4. Viceroy

 Read on on the list of butterflies in Maine.
-One of Maine’s most prevalent butterfly species is the viceroy butterfly, also known as Limenitis Archippus.
+One of Maine’s most prevalent butterfly species is the viceroy butterfly, also called Limenitis Archippus.

 Because of their similar appearance, it is frequently mistaken for a Monarch butterfly.

-However, a Viceroy may be distinguished by the black line that runs across their rear wings.
+However, a Viceroy may be distinguished by the black line across their rear wings.
 By this line, they differ from Monarchs, which have more rounded and less pointed wings.

-Consider growing these kinds of trees or bushes in your garden if you wish to entice these gorgeous creatures.
+Consider growing trees or bushes in your garden to entice these gorgeous creatures.

-Don’t miss the opportunity to see viceroy butterflies in Maine’s parks and natural settings since they are a treat to watch as they fly about.
+Don’t miss the opportunity to see viceroy butterflies in Maine’s parks and natural settings.
+They are a treat to watch as they fly about.

 5. Spring Azure